ope-nz/b4x_cba/README.md

 - updateversion - maintains a version.txt file with incrementing version number
 - zip - zips a file or folder
 - moveautobackups - moves auto backup files to another directory
-- checksum - writes a SHA256 checksum of the jar file to a text file
+- jarchecksum - writes a SHA256 checksum of the jar file to a text file
 - githubpush - pushes the project code to a GitHub repo

 # Setup;